awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-operations.md

 You can rename a cluster if you want the cluster to use a different name\.
 Because the endpoint to your cluster includes the cluster name \(also referred to as the *cluster identifier*\), the endpoint changes to use the new name after the rename finishes\.
 For example, if you have a cluster named `examplecluster` and rename it to `newcluster`, the endpoint changes to use the `newcluster` identifier\.
 Any applications that connect to the cluster must be updated with the new endpoint\.

-You might rename a cluster if you want to change the cluster to which your applications connect without having to change the endpoint in those applications\.
+You may rename a cluster if you want to change the cluster your applications connect to without having to change the endpoint in those applications\.
 In this case, you must first rename the original cluster and then change the second cluster to reuse the name of the original cluster before the rename\.
 Doing this is necessary because the cluster identifier must be unique within your account and region, so the original cluster and second cluster cannot have the same name\.
 You might do this if you restore a cluster from a snapshot and don't want to change the connection properties of any dependent applications\.

 **Note**
  If you delete the original cluster, you are responsible for deleting any unwanted cluster snapshots\.